scotws/RISC-V-tests/docs/riscv_howto_syscalls.md

 ## Sources

-This text is based on a [Reddit discussion](https://www.reddit.com/r/RISCV/comments/dagvzr/where_do_i_find_the_list_of_stdio_system_etc/).
+This text was originally based on a [Reddit discussion](https://www.reddit.com/r/RISCV/comments/dagvzr/where_do_i_find_the_list_of_stdio_system_etc/).
 Thanks to everybody there for the help, especially Bruce Hoult.